kolganovaanna/GA4/README.md

 rm -r results/fastqc slurm-fastqc*
 ```

-And I also deleted this adjusted script from trimgalore.sh
+And I also deleted this adjusted script from trimgalore.sh.

 I then used the following commands to update github and commit to files: